First off, let’s get this out of the way: the best plant based protein powder for you may be completely different than me.

 1.)
 The ingredients, and 2.)
 The nutrition facts.

-For this review, I analyzed the nutrition and ingredients for 20+ of the (supposedly) healthiest and best plant based / vegan protein powder brands.
+For this review, we analyzed the nutrition and ingredients for 20+ of the (supposedly) healthiest and best plant based / vegan protein powder brands.

-If you currently use (or are looking to find) a healthy plant-based protein powder, I have some alarming news:
+If you currently use (or are looking to find) a healthy plant-based protein powder, here’s some bad news:

-99 percent of plant based protein powders I analyzed (even the organic protein powder brands) have chemical additives, fillers, gums, and/or sugars.
+99 percent of plant based protein powders we analyzed (even the “best” organic protein powder brands) have chemical additives, fillers, gums, and/or sugars.

-If you want to find the best plant protein powders for your health, my reviews will reveal:
+If you want to find the ideal plant protein powders for your health, our reviews will reveal:

-- What several top health experts (including a world renowned cardiologist) look for when recommending protein powder
+- What several top health experts (including a world renowned cardiologist) look for in their protein powders.

 - How 20+ of plant protein powders compare in terms of ingredients, nutrition, and cost.

-This review is massive at 2500+ words … so I broke it up into three sections.
-Scroll down or click/tap the the green and grey boxes below to navigate to each section.
+This review is massive at nearly 3,000 words … so we broke it up into three sections.
+Scroll down or click/tap the green and grey boxes below to navigate to each section.

 Why Most Plant Based Protein Powder Brands Are BAD for Your Health